PKua007/rampack/doc/observables.md

 # Observables

-This reference page give a full walkthrough over observables that can be computed during the simulation or afterwards.
+This reference page give a full walkthrough over observables that can be computed during the simulation or afterward.

 [&larr; back to Reference](reference.md)